IngNex/api-pcge/README.md

-# SIMPLE CERTIFICATION API WITH TYPEORM
+# API PCGE WITH TYPEORM

+Node Version:
+v18.13.0

+Npm Version:
+8.19.3

 Steps to run this project: